gisma-courses/LV-uav-workflow/morea/Postprocessing/module-postprocessing.md

 ---

  The processing of aerial drone imagery is a complex procedure which is supported by both open source and closed source software.
-The goal is to calculate from a pile of 2D images Classified Point Clouds, 3D Textured Models, Georeferenced Orthorectified Imagery and Georeferenced Digital Elevation Models